Unidata/tds/docs/devguide/src/site/pages/thredds/WmsRef.md

 `-Djava.awt.headless=true` sets the value of the `java.awt.headless` system property to `true`.
 Setting this system property to true prevent graphics rendering code from assuming that a graphics console exists.
-More on using the headless mode in Java SE here.
+More information about using the headless mode in Java SE can be found on the Oracle [website](https://www.oracle.com/technical-resources/articles/javase/headless.html){:target="_blank"}.

 ## Add a JVM Option to Avoid `java.util.prefs` Problem Storing System Preferences